httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Floats are decimal numbers with an integer and a fractional component.
 The fractional component has at most six digits of precision.
 Additionally, like integers, it can have no more than fifteen digits in total, which in some cases further constrains its precision.

-The ABNF for floats in textual HTTP headers is:
+The ABNF for floats in HTTP headers is:

 ~~~ abnf